Non-perturbative Quantum Field Theory and the Geometry of Functional Spaces: The Dirac and Bott-Dirac operators

 The construction of the Dirac operator (\ref{dirac1}) raises a question concerning the expression $\frac{\pa f}{\pa \xi_i}$, which requires a trivialization of $T\ca$.
 Here we can either choose a global orthogonal frame, in which case (\ref{dirac1}) makes sense as it stands albeit it depends on the global frame.
-Alternatively we can define the operator
+To see how it depends on the global frame let $\{\mu_j \}$ be a another frame.
+We can hence write